ArturoSchmidt/Comp560/README.md

-To run local search python file:
+To run local search python file from terminal:

     $ pyhton3 as1.py < inputFile.txt